-Wellness Wednesday webinars with Family & Community Health Sciences will focus on a variety of topics related to food, nutrition, and healthy lifestyles.
+Wellness on Wednesday webinars with Family & Community Health Sciences will focus on a variety of topics related to food, nutrition, and healthy lifestyles.
 This series will walk you through the easy steps that you can take to add positive health behaviors into your day.
-From reducing the amount of food waste you produce in your home to understanding how to read the new nutrition facts label, now is the time to make some of those small changes that will improve your health in a large way.
+From fitting in more movement to eating more mindfully, now is the time to make some of those small changes that will improve your health in a large way.

 You must register to participate.
 See below for the title and descriptions of each webinar and click on the link below to register.